-- (v) the Issuer (failing whom, the Guarantors) shall promptly, following the determination of any Successor Rate or Alternative Reference Rate and or Adjustment Spread (as applicable) and the specific terms of any Benchmark Amendments, give notice to the Agents and, in accordance with Condition 15 (Notices), the Noteholders confirming: (1) that a Benchmark Event has occurred; (2) the Successor Rate or Alternative Reference Rate (as applicable); (3) any applicable Adjustment Spread; and (4) the specific terms of the Benchmark Amendments (if any); - (vi) if, following the occurrence of a Benchmark Event and in relation to the determination of the Reference Rate on the immediately following Interest Determination Date, no Successor Rate or Alternative Reference Rate (as applicable) is determined pursuant to the above provisions, then the Reference Rate shall be determined as at the last preceding Interest Determination Date or, if there has not been a first Interest Payment Date, the Reference Rate shall be determined as for the first Interest Period.
+- (v) the Issuer (failing whom, the Guarantors) shall promptly, following the determination of any Successor Rate or Alternative Reference Rate and or Adjustment Spread (as applicable) and the specific terms of any Benchmark Amendments, give notice to the Agents and, in accordance with Condition 15 (Notices), the Noteholders confirming: (1) that a Benchmark Event has occurred; (2) the Successor Rate or Alternative Reference Rate (as applicable); (3) any applicable Adjustment Spread; and (4) the specific terms of the Benchmark Amendments (if any); - (vi) if, following the occurrence of a Benchmark Event and in relation to the determination of the Reference Rate on the immediately following Interest Determination Date, no Successor Rate or Alternative Reference Rate (as applicable) is determined pursuant to the above provisions, then the Reference Rate shall be determined as at the last preceding Interest Determination Date or, if there has not been a first Interest Payment Date, the Reference Rate shall be the Reference Rate that would have been applicable to the Notes for the first Interest Period had the Notes been in issue for a period equal in duration to the scheduled first Interest Period but ending on (and excluding) the Interest Commencement Date.
 For the avoidance of doubt, this Condition 6.2(i)(vi) shall apply to the relevant immediately following Interest Period only and any subsequent Interest Periods are subject to the subsequent operation of, and to adjustment as provided in, this Condition 6.2(i); and - (vii) the Independent Adviser appointed pursuant to this Condition 6.2(i) shall act and make all determinations pursuant to this Condition 6.2(i) in good faith and in a commercially reasonable manner and the Independent Adviser, shall act as an expert.
 In the absence of bad faith, wilful default or fraud, the Independent Adviser shall not have any liability whatsoever to the Noteholders in connection with any determination made by it pursuant to this Condition 6.2(i).